IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 | `.generated.h` errors | Ensure engine shaders and headers are fully installed |
 | API deprecation warnings | Non-blocking warnings — safe to ignore |

+### Substrate Materials (not supported)

+**Symptoms:** Wires show no cost, all wires white, Hotspots list empty — on a material that looks complex.

+**Explanation:** MCV runs with Substrate enabled but results are not reliable — Substrate uses a different node architecture that MCV was not designed for.

+**Solution:** Hide the visualization instead of disabling the plugin.
+Open the MCV dropdown and set **Wires = off** and **Show Legend = off**.
+MCV stays loaded and you can re-enable it instantly when switching back to standard materials.

 ---

 ## Debug Tools